Quarff: Education

 The number of pupils decreased from a peak of 25 in 1987 to only 12 in 2001, thought to be a result of parents working in Lerwick taking their children to Lerwick schools.
 When the teacher moved to Cunningsburgh School in 2003 the school was closed and the pupils were transferred to the school in Cunningsburgh 4 mi to the south.
 School transport is available.

-The nearest secondary schooling is at Sandwick or Lerwick.